octokit/octokit.net/README.md

 ### Beta packages ###
-Unstable NuGet packages that track the master branch of this repository are available at [https://ci.appveyor.com/nuget/octokit-net](https://ci.appveyor.com/nuget/octokit-net)
+Unstable NuGet packages that track the `main` branch of this repository are available at [https://ci.appveyor.com/nuget/octokit-net](https://ci.appveyor.com/nuget/octokit-net)

 In Xamarin Studio you can find this option under the project's context menu: **Add | Add Packages...***.